Sagrada Familia Towers: Ultimate Visit Guide (2023)

 (In fact, I just jumped on to the ticket site to check some details while writing this article.
 Entry to the Sagrada Familia is sold out for the next eight days and all days are marked as low availability for the three weeks after that.
 So…you’ve been warned.)

-Once you’ve chosen the right ticket, you’ll be asked to select the tower you’d like to visit.
-As mentioned above, I generally prefer the Passion Tower, but you can always choose to go to both if you want.
+When selecting the tower to visit, as mentioned above, I generally prefer the Passion Tower, but it’s fully up to you – including that you can always choose to go to both if you want (although that can get a bit expensive, to be fair).

 Is Skip the Line Worth it for the Sagrada Familia Towers?

-Absolutely.
-The Sagrada Familia is without a doubt a top attraction in Barcelona and can get pretty busy, especially during peak season.
-Waiting times for regular tickets can sometimes be painfully long.
-Opting for skip-the-line tickets can save you valuable time that you could spend exploring other parts of the city.
+Yes, skip the line tickets are absolutely worth it for the Sagrada Familia Towers.
+The Sagrada Familia is without a doubt the top attraction in Barcelona and can get pretty busy, especially during peak season.
+Opting for skip-the-line tickets will save time better spent exploring other parts of the city.

 Now, about the cost.
 The price of skip-the-line tickets can vary depending on the tour operator or the package you choose – but, clearly, it’s going to cost a bit more than the standard entry fee.